 The exclusion policy covers all types of printing inks

 The Exclusion Policy (downloadable below) applies to all types of printing inks and related products applied in all types of printing processes for all end use applications.
-The Policy, to which all EuPIA member companies have agreed, maintains the hazard-based approach from the former list.
+The Policy maintains the hazard-based approach from the former list.
 However, elements of exposure-based risk assessment and management have been introduced which shall apply in cases where an existing raw material is re-classified and thus fulfils exclusion criteria.
-For these raw materials, rules are defined on how the procedures of substitution may be handled or, if not replaceable in the short term, under which circumstances a safe continued use may be possible (time limited where appropriate).
+For these raw materials, rules are defined on how the procedures of substitution may be handled or, if not replaceable in the short term, under which circumstances a safe continued use may be possible for a limited period of time, until substitution has been finalized.
 In this way negative impacts on customers’ processes or business continuity can be mitigated, whilst still striving to uphold the highest standards of health and safety.

 EuPIA members individually declare their commitment to the Exclusion Policy